SSoelvsten/adiar/docs/README.md

-# LaTeX
+# Documentation
+The documentation is provided as a _LaTeX_ document.
 To allow reusability and maintainability, then many parts of the source has been split into multiple files.
 The following are the different folders

 - `listing/`: All _lstlisting_ code snippets
 - `tikz/`: All _tikz_ drawings